algorandfoundation/docs/docs/get-started/tokenization/nft.md

 === "Go"
     [Run code](https://replit.com/@Algorand/CreateNFTGo#Main.go){: target="_blank"}

 Once created, the asset will have a unique ID on the Algorand blockchain.
-If you ran the code above, you can use a [block explorer](https://developer.algorand.org/ecosystem-projects/?tags=block-explorers) to find your newly created NFT on TestNet.
+If you ran the code above, you can use a [block explorer](../../../../ecosystem-projects/?tags=block-explorers){: target="_blank"} to find your newly created NFT on TestNet.

 <center>
 ![Alice creates an NFT](../../imgs/tokenization-alice-bob-nft.png){: style="width:500px"}